 Design a memento for your staff members.
 Gather individual photos of all your staff.
 Then, choose a title for each staffer, such as Most Organized, Funniest, Most Creative, etc. Put the photos and titles together in a “yearbook.”
 Have high-quality copies made.
 Give the booklets to your staff members with a greeting card.

 Divide your staff into teams and ask each one to pick a rock band name.
 Have the teams compete in games, such as Charades and Hangman, for a week.
 Award points to the winning team of each game.
 At the end of the week, tally the points and present custom awards to the members of the team with the best overall score.

 Organize a luncheon with heart-healthy foods such as salads, available buffet style.
 Make sure all salad ingredients are low in saturated fat, trans fat, and cholesterol.
 Have a nutritionist come in to speak about eating heart-healthy foods.
-Pass out salad containers at the end of the luncheon.
+Pass out salad or food containers at the end of the luncheon.